-In accordance with your request, we have estimated the proved reserves and future revenue, as of December 31, 2012, to the VAALCO Gabon (Etame), Inc. (referred to herein as "VAALCO") interest in certain oil properties located in the Etame Marine permit area, offshore Gabon.
+In accordance with your request, we have estimated the proved developed producing reserves and future revenue, as of December 31, 2013, to the VAALCO Energy, Inc. (VAALCO) interest in certain oil and gas properties located in Alabama, Texas, and federal waters in the Gulf of Mexico.
 We completed our evaluation on or about the date of this letter.
-It is our understanding that the proved reserves estimated in this report constitute approximately 96 percent of all proved reserves owned by VAALCO.
+It is our understanding that the proved reserves estimated in this report constitute approximately 3 percent of all proved reserves owned by VAALCO.
 The estimates in this report have been prepared in accordance with the definitions and regulations of the U.S. Securities and Exchange Commission (SEC) and, with the exception of the exclusion of future income taxes, conform to the FASB Accounting Standards Codification Topic 932, Extractive Activities-Oil and Gas.
 Definitions are presented immediately following this letter.
-This report has been prepared for VAALCO Energy, Inc.'s use in filing with the SEC; in our opinion the assumptions, data, methods, and procedures used in the preparation of this report are appropriate for such purpose.
+This report has been prepared for VAALCO's use in filing with the SEC; in our opinion the assumptions, data, methods, and procedures used in the preparation of this report are appropriate for such purpose.

-We estimate the oil reserves and future net revenue to the VAALCO interest in these properties, as of December 31, 2012, to be:
+We estimate the net reserves and future net revenue to the VAALCO interest in these properties, as of December 31, 2013, to be: